Structure and function of photosynthesis protein explained in detail

 Complex I, is found in most living organisms.
 In plant cells it is used in two places: one is in mitochondria, the cell’s power plants, the other is in chloroplasts, where photosynthesis occurs.
 In both instances, it forms part of an electron transport chain, which can be thought of as biology’s electrical circuit.
 These are used to drive the cells molecular machines responsible for energy production and storage.
 The structure and function of mitochondrial complex I as part of cellular respiration has been well investigated, whereas photosynthetic complex I has been little studied so far.

 Using cryoelectron microscopy, an method for imaging minute cell structures, the researchers were able to solve for the first time the molecular structure of photosynthetic complex I. They showed that it differs considerably from its respiratory relative.
-In particular, the part responsible for electron transport has a different structure, since it is optimised for cyclic electron transport in photosynthesis.
+In particular, the part responsible for electron transport has a different structure, since it is optimized for cyclic electron transport in photosynthesis.
 Additional insight was provided by the researchers in MPI CEC and ANU by studying the parts of complex I that transport electrons, the so-called iron-sulfur-clusters.
 "Iron-sulfur-clusters are nature’s tools for building electrical circuits" says Professor Wolfgang Lubitz, head of the team in MPI CEC.
 "In complex I they transport electrons from one side of the enzyme to the other.
 In photosynthetic complex I, this wire is significantly shorter than in mitochondrial complex I, which is crucial for its function."

 Cyclic electron transport represents a molecular short circuit in which electrons are reinjected into the photosynthetic electron transport chain instead of being stored.
 The research team simulated the process in a test tube and showed that the iron- and sulphur-containing protein ferredoxin plays a major role.
 Using spectroscopic methods, the scientists also demonstrated that the electron transport between ferredoxin and complex I is highly efficient.